 2. Step away from your plan for a short time

 Don’t rush to any conclusions or judgments when you finish reading your plan.
 Set aside the document.
 Take a walk.
 Get back to work for a few hours.

 See what thoughts bubble up about your plan.
 Do any ideas spring to mind to improve your business plan?

 If you find yourself feeling frustrated during this step, remember that your business plan is a living document that can be changed at any time.
 No plan is set in stone unless you want it to be.

-It’s time to set goals for 2017.
+It’s time to set goals for the new year.
 What do you hope to accomplish?
 Do those goals fall in line with your original business plan, or is it time to draft a new version?

 One of the best ways your business plan can guide you in setting new goals is by reviewing your weaknesses.

 Your business plan includes a SWOT analysis, evaluating the strengths, weaknesses, opportunities and threats for your own business compared to your competition.
 Go back to the “weaknesses” portion of that report.
 Do you still agree with what you listed for your business?
 Are those weaknesses still true for your business, yourself as the boss, or both?
 Whether you’ve added skills and strengths to your business endeavor or you’re still struggling, think about how you can grow — or ask for more help — in the new year.

 When you’re finished, you’ll probably have a lot of ideas for your business for the new year and years to come.
 The beginning of the year is a great time to set up a meeting with a SCORE mentor to talk about how to help your business grow.
 Anxious to get started right away?
 Don’t wait!
 Volunteer mentors work all year round — including around the holidays — to support small business.

 Posted at 4:57 AM